 ISO And ISO Invariance

-In the ISO invariant regime, the noise you will introduce by brightening up the image in post-processing by 1 EV is comparable to that introduced in the same image by shooting at a double ISO value in the first place.
+Look at the ISO invariant regime.
+Brightening your scene by 1 EV is comparable to shooting at a double ISO value in the first place.

 So in the invariant regime, there is no “noise” advantage to shoot at higher ISO.
 And you will reduce your sensor’s performance by reducing the dynamic range you can capture.

 You should find online which ISO values your camera is ISO invariant for.
-And you should use the lower ISO in this regime to maximise the dynamic range the sensor can capture without noise penalty.
+And you should use the lower ISO in this regime.
+This will maximise the dynamic range the sensor can capture without noise penalty.

-Don’t worry if the histogram is crammed to the right side (like in the picture below).
+You might find the cramped histogram in the top right-hand corner.
 The important thing to remember is not to clip the highlights.

 It should also be clear that rising the ISO will not let you collect more data.
 To do that, you have to expose longer and/or use a wider aperture.